JumperOnJava/KPZ-LABS/README.md

 Added `Iterator<T>` interface and its implementations: `DFSIterator` - Depth first search iteration over `LightNode` tree, `NodeFilterIterator` subclasses iterate over filter matching elements: `ClassIterator` - filtering by css classname, `TagIterator` - filtering by tag name

+### 3. State

+Added `IFrameNode` that allows to fetch other website data.
+State defines what content node has.
+IFrameNode has 3 possible states: `DownloadingState` - to show to user that content is downloading, `FetchedState` - to show content and `ErrorState` - that implement `State` interface and can modify `IFrameNode`'s state no new one. `State` interface extends LightNode interface adding `setContext(IFrameNode)` method and `reload()` to fetch new data/ reload in case of an error